exercism/python/exercises/concept/locomotive-engineer/.docs/instructions.md

 [1, 7, 12, 3, 14, 8, 3]
 ```

-## 2. Fix list of wagons
+## 2. Fix the list of wagons

 At this point, you are starting to get a feel for your friend's data and how it's used in the logistics program.
 The train ID system works by assigning the locomotive an ID of `1` and then assigning the remainder of the wagons a randomly chosen ID greater than `1`.

 But then your friend had to connect two new wagons to the train and forgot to update the system!
 Now the first two wagons in the `list` have to be moved to the back of the train, or everything will be out of order.
-Your friend would be really grateful to you for fixing their mistake.

-Your friend also noticed some wagons seem to have gone missing.
-Fortunately, your friend just found another `list` which appears to contain the missing wagon IDs, and would like you to add them into the main wagon ID `list`.
+Additionally, your friend just found a second `list` that appears to contain missing wagon IDs, and would like you to merge it together with the main wagon ID `list`.
-All they can remember is that the missing values should be placed directly after the designated locomotive.
+All they can remember is that once the new wagons are moved to the end, the values from the second list should be placed directly after the designated locomotive.

+Your friend would be really grateful to you for fixings their mistakes and consolodating the data.

 Implement a function `fix_list_of_wagons` that takes two `lists` containing wagon IDs as the arguments.
-In first `list` should the 2 wagons be repositioned the end of the `list`.
-Then the second `list` should be added to the front of the first `list`.
+It should reposition the first two items of the first list to the end, and then insert the values from the second list behind the locomotive ID (`1`).
-The function should `return` the `list` with the modfications.
+The function should then `return` the `list` with the modfications.

 ```python
 >>> fix_list_of_wagons([2, 5, 1, 7, 4, 12, 6, 3, 13], [3, 17, 6, 15])